tadasant/baribuilder/README.md

 ## List of Shortcomings

-I regret almost none of the below decisions that led to the shortcomings below to-date.
+I regret almost none of the decisions that led to the shortcomings below to-date.
 This is the only application of its kind, especially in the bariatric space - so we had no idea how close we were to delivering real value to consumers during the development of the application.
 It did not make sense to follow time-consuming, stable engineering best practices in many cases, except insofar as they would help us test our business assumptions more rapidly.
 Speed and iteration were of principal concern.
 Long term technical debt was not.

 **There are way too many client-side operations going on.** BariBuilder eats a lot of CPU cycles (especially on slow machines), and the SPA is noticeably laggy when it has to recalculate the entire catalog's user-contextual pricing information.
 This occurs every time the user adds or removes a product from his/her current regimen (i.e. shopping cart).
 This has also made for an extremely messy Apollo Local State (see [model](#client-side-model), and its weird dependencies, above).
 The solution here is to break this out into an asynchronous server-side operation, which will be possible when the migration from Graphcool to Prisma is complete.